Art and culture for Helsinki residents, with partners

 1963 Eino Kalima, theatre director

-Every year, three distinguished artists from Helsinki are granted an award for important, topical work they have conducted, based on annually changing focal points pertaining to cultural aspects and the committee strategy.
+Every year, three distinguished artists from Helsinki are granted an award for important, topical work that they have conducted, based on annually changing focal points pertaining to cultural aspects and the committee strategy.

 Helsinki Artists of the Year: